 Planning your journey

 Central London can be busy during rush hour, so allow plenty of time for traffic if you are travelling at busy times.
 Additionally, the A303, which is the only road to Stonehenge, is notoriously busy.
 Filled with vans, lorries, commuters and, of course, tourists, the A303 is known for heavy congestion, so be prepared for long queues into Stonehenge, especially during school holidays.

 It is free to park in Stonehenge for ticket holders.
 You will need to pay £5 in cash to access the car park, but this can be refunded when you purchase your ticket into the site.
 It takes around 10 minutes to get to the stone circle from Stonehenge Visitors Centre and you can do this by taking the free shuttle bus from outside the shop.

 Alternatively, you can park in a long-stay car park in Salisbury for £8.90 for the full day and just £1.90 on Sundays.
 Long-stay car parks in Salisbury include Culver Street, College Street, Mill Stream Approach and Central car park.
 These are all within a 20-minute walk of Salisbury Cathedral and Salisbury train station where you will take the Stonehenge Tour bus.

-Getting around Stonehenge and Salisbury
+How to get around Stonehenge and Salisbury ?